 ID Standard Class Interpretive Guidance Score/Findings/Comments 8-K-8 Written discharge instructions, including procedures for emergency situations, are given to the responsible adult who is responsible for the patient's care and transportation following a procedure.
-A signed copy of the instructions by the responsible adult is maintained in the patient's chart.
-The standard does not apply if only topical and/or local anesthetic is used without the use of an oral premedication.
-A B C Interpretive Guidance: The intent is to ensure that a responsible adult receives complete discharge instructions to support the patient's safe recovery.
+A signed copy of the instructions by the responsible adult is maintained in the A B C Interpretive Guidance: The intent is to ensure that a responsible adult receives complete discharge instructions to support the patient's safe recovery. □Compliant □Deficient □Not Applicable □Corrected Onsite patient's chart.
+Note: The standard does not apply if only topical and/or local anesthetic is used without the use of an oral premedication.
 The importance of providing adequate discharge instructions to communicate with patients and primary care physicians cannot be overstated.
 All discharge instructions must be in writing, and a copy should be provided to the patient's primary care provider.
+Enter observations of non- compliance, comments or notes here.
 Generally, discharge instructions address the following: discharge diagnosis, follow-up appointments, contact numbers in case of emergency, diet, activity level, level of supervision needed, wound care, specific actions the patient should take in the immediate post-discharge period to promote their recovery from the surgery (wound care, application of heat/cold, warning signs of complications), pre-operative medications and prescriptions, and when driving is permitted.
-Medication instructions should also address when to resume pre-operative medications and new prescriptions. □ Compliant □ Deficient □ Not Applicable □ Corrected Onsite □ Enter observations of noncompliance, comments or notes here.
+Medication instructions should also address when to resume pre-operative medications and new prescriptions.
+Age is not the only factor in determining whether an individual is a responsible adult.
+A responsible adult is an individual who is capable of providing post-procedure care at home and reporting any post-procedure or post-anesthesia complications that may be considered for inclusion in the facility's policies and procedures.
+Patients are increasingly taking Uber, Lyft, cab, or another transportation source to go home.
+The facility must have clear written policies regarding patient discharge and notify patients of these requirements.
+Should a patient insist on taking Uber, Lyft, or a cab, the facility must document the patient's willful deviation